Inflammation & Gut Health: Why the Road to Healing Starts in the Gut

 What Triggers Chronic Inflammation?

 Inflammation isn’t always caused by something dramatic.
-In fact, most triggers are part of everyday life:
+Most triggers are actually part of everyday life:

-• Processed foods, especially sugar, refined oils, and additives
+• Processed foods, especially refine sugar, refined oils, and additives

 • Poor gut health and microbial imbalance (dysbiosis)